-Two glasses of wine, each no more than 4 or 5 oz., may make you more relaxed and talkative but also slightly less coordinated and less able to concentrate.
-How quickly alcohol is consumed also affects BAC, so it's better to sip slowly during the course of a meal or while relaxing during the evening.
+Two glasses of wine, each no more than 4 or 5 ounces, may make you more relaxed and talkative but also slightly less coordinated and less able to concentrate.
+How quickly alcohol is consumed also influences BAC, so it's better to sip slowly during the course of a meal or while relaxing during the evening.

 Drinking moderate amounts of wine also may help prevent peptic ulcers, gallstones, diabetes, strokes, dementia, Huntington's disease and Parkinson's disease.
 More research is needed to define the links between wine consumption and lowered rates of various diseases and to see if other sources for the same chemicals exist.